Chapter 2: Kinetic Theory of Gases

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 HC Verma textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Class 11, Class 12 Concepts of Physics Vol. 2 chapter 6 Heat Transfer are Temperature and Heat, Measurement of Temperature, Ideal-gas Equation and Absolute Temperature, Thermal Expansion, Specific Heat Capacity, Calorimetry, Change of State - Latent Heat Capacity, Conduction, Convection, Radiation, Newton’s Law of Cooling, Qualitative Ideas of Blackbody Radiation, Wein'S Displacement Law, Stefan's Law, Anomalous Expansion of Water, Liquids and Gases, Thermal Expansion of Solids, Green House Effect.
+Concepts covered in Class 11, Class 12 Concepts of Physics Vol. 2 chapter 6 Heat Transfer are Anomalous Expansion of Water, Heat and Temperature, Measurement of Temperature, Ideal-gas Equation and Absolute Temperature, Thermal Expansion, Calorimetry, Change of State - Latent Heat Capacity, Conduction, Convection, Radiation, Newton’s Law of Cooling, Qualitative Ideas of Blackbody Radiation, Wein'S Displacement Law, Stefan's Law, Liquids and Gases, Thermal Expansion of Solids, Green House Effect, Specific Heat Capacity.

 Using HC Verma Class 12 solutions Heat Transfer exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in HC Verma Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 12 prefer HC Verma Textbook Solutions to score more in exam.